Pythonidae: Fat

 Typically, species are attributed to healing various ailments based on their likeliness to a specific bodily attribute.
 For example, in many cultures, the python is seen as a strong and powerful creature.
 As a result, pythons are often prescribed as a method of increasing strength.
 It is very common for the body fat of pythons to be used to treat a large variation of issues such as joint pain, rheumatic pain, toothache and eye sight.
 Additionally, python fat has been used to treat those suffering from mental illnesses like psychosis.
 Their calm nature is thought to be of use to treat combative patients.
 The fat of the python is rubbed onto the body part that is in pain.
 To improve mental illnesses, it is often rubbed on the temple.
-The existence of evidence for genuine anti inflammatory and anti-microbial properties of the refined 'snake oil' ironic with respect to the expression "snake oil salesman".
+The existence of evidence for genuine anti inflammatory and anti-microbial properties of the refined 'snake oil' is ironic with respect to the expression "snake oil salesman".

-Blood

-Python blood plays another important role in traditional medicine.
-Many believe that python blood prevents the accumulation of fatty acids, triglycerides and lipids from reaching critically high levels.
-Additionally, their blood has been used as a source of iron for people who are anemic, which helps reduce fatigue.[The sources were not specific on the way this blood is administered; however, due to the use of snake blood in traditional treatments in other parts of the world for similar causes, it is likely that the patient drinks the blood in order to feel the effects.